redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 }
 ```

 Unlike `takeEvery`, `takeLatest` allows only one `fetchData` task to run at any moment.
-And it's the latest started task.
-If a previous task is still running, it'll be automatically cancelled.
+And it will be the latest started task.
+If a previous task is still running when another `fetchData` task is started, the previous task will be automatically cancelled.

-If you have multiple Sagas watching for different actions.
-You can create multiple watchers and `fork` them (We'll see about
-`fork` later.
-For now consider it's an Effect that allows us to start multiple sagas on the background)
+If you have multiple Sagas watching for different actions, you can create multiple watchers and `fork` them (we'll talk about `fork` later.
+For now consider it to be an Effect that allows us to start multiple sagas in the background)

-For example
+For example:

 ```javascript
 import { takeEvery } from 'redux-saga'